MicrosoftDocs/dataexplorer-docs/data-explorer/integrate-matlab.md

     edit(fullfile(prefdir,'javaclasspath.txt'));
     ```

 1. In java static class path file, add an entry corresponding to the jar file.
-Then, close and reload MATLAB studio.

     ```txt
     <full-path>\matlab-azure-services\Software\MATLAB\lib\jar\azure-common-sdk-0.2.0.jar
     ```

-1. Once the studio is reloaded, run the __startup.m__ script available at __matlab-azure-services\Software\MATLAB\startup.m__.
+1. Close and reload MATLAB studio.
+Once reloaded, run the __startup.m__ script available at __matlab-azure-services\Software\MATLAB\startup.m__.
 This ensures all the prerequisite functions are set up for access to Azure services.
 The output should look as follows:

     ```bash
     >> startup